 It's easy.
 You can save the stamps from the envelopes & postcards that comes to your place.
 You can ask your friends and relatives to save the stamps from their mail for you.
 The one thing I must ask is if stamps could be left on the envelope and cut off leaving about two cm of paper surrounding the stamp, to prevent damage.
 Trim the excess from around the stamp, but be careful not to cut the stamp.
 Never pull the stamps from the paper.
 Thank you.

 Hi, greetings, and welcome to my blog.
 Let me introduce about myself.
 My name is Roberto Bortolotto, and I live in Monselice, just south of Padova, Italy.
-Arts and entertainment are my passion and I especially love tourism, philately & postal history.
+Arts and entertainment are my passion and I especially love tourism, philately & postal history, photography, museums.
 I can help with whatever you need regarding my area, as public transportation, language, accomodation, lowest cost, etc..
 Learn italian!
 In Italy, with a local italian, and for free!

 Have questions or ideas to better this blog?
 Thanks for your message, and please use the contact form.